waynedovey/GitOps-Workshop/chapter4/Chapter-4-GitOps-and-ArgoCD.md

 ## The Application Configuration Repository
 First of all, let's create a new repository for our application configuration: `person-service-config`.

 Just create a new remote Git repository for example on GitHub.com and copy the URL (for example, `https://github.com/USERNAME/person-service-config.git`).
-Then jump to the shell, create a new empty folder somewhere, and issue the following commands:

 Import Key from Bastion node